Military beret: Russia

 The Soviet Union's beret color scheme detailed below (e.g. for airborne troops and naval infantry) remained in effect in post-1991 Russia.
 In the late 1990s the Russian Ministry of Extreme Situations introduced orange berets for its own troops.

-In the Soviet Union berets were sewn together from three pieces of material with four air holes, two at each side, worn with the service badge centered between the eyes and draped to the right in most circumstances.
+In the Soviet Union berets were sewn together from three pieces of material (top, front, and rear) with four air holes, two at each side, worn with the service badge centered between the eyes and draped to the right in most circumstances.
 When appearing in public on parade, the berets were draped to the left side so that the insignia shows to observing dignitaries and the public.
+The multi-piece beret has changed to a smaller beret molded from one piece of material with no air holes.

 In 2011 the Russian defence ministry authorised the wearing of berets by all non-naval military personnel as part of their field uniforms.

 The current beret colour scheme is: